ernsbzkrt/Quantum-Computing/Quantum Information and Algorithms /readme.md

   **1. Quantum Information :**  This section discusses the fundamental concepts of quantum information and how quantum systems are modeled.

-  **2. Operator Flow :**  This section explains how quantum operators are used and how quantum circuits are designed.

-  **3. Quantum Algorithms:** This section explores the powerful algorithms of quantum computing and solutions to quantum computational problems.
+  **2. Quantum Algorithms:** This section explores the powerful algorithms of quantum computing and solutions to quantum computational problems.

 ## Contributing
 To contribute to the development of this guide, please fork the repository, make your changes, and submit a pull request.
 Your contributions are welcome!